CE Evening Credit Format

 Enrollment for Current Students

-If you are a current student and you have enrolled in a CU Boulder course within the past 12 months, you are automatically enabled to enroll for Continuing Education courses through Buff Portal, the CU Boulder student portal.
+If you are a current student and you have enrolled in a CU Boulder course, you are automatically enabled to enroll for courses through Buff Portal for the next term.

 Enrollment for New Nondegree Students